bpnag/Angular-and-API-Project/README.md

 # Technical Test

 Hi **welcome to my first Github project**.
-I have created a ASP.NET Web API project with Angular 10 as part of my technical assessment.
+I have created a ASP.NET Web API project with Angular 10.

 # Tasks
 * Calaculate the triangle coordinates for an image with the given row and column.